awslabs/aws-lambda-redshift-loader/README.md

 2. Select Create a Lambda function and select the 'Blank Function' blueprint
 3. On next page, click 'next' with no event source selected
 3. Select the Runtime value as 'Node.js 6.10.0'
-3. Under Code entry type select 'Upload a zip file' from the dropdown, and upload the [AWSLambdaRedshiftLoader-2.5.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.5.0.zip) from your local ```dist``` folder or alternatively, you can use `s3://awslabs-code-\<REGION>/LambdaRedshiftLoader/AWSLambdaRedshiftLoader-2.5.0.zip` where \<REGION> is the region in which you are deploying the function
+3. Under Code entry type select 'Upload a zip file' from the dropdown, and upload the [AWSLambdaRedshiftLoader-$ver.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-$ver.zip) from your local ```dist``` folder or alternatively, you can use `s3://awslabs-code-\<REGION>/LambdaRedshiftLoader/AWSLambdaRedshiftLoader-$ver.zip` where \<REGION> is the region in which you are deploying the function, and `$ver` is the latest version (currently 2.6.5)
 4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role (required permissions are listedbelow).
 We also recommend using the max timeout for the function to accomodate longer COPY times.
 5. The function name must be `LambdaRedshiftLoader` in order to use automated event source routing.